wangziqi2013/wangziqi2013.github.io/_posts/2020-07-11-zippads-coco.markdown

    can be leveraged conveniently for data compression as well, since object movement is common in compressed cache architectures (called "compaction", which is usually done within the segmented data array of a cache set).

+**Lowlight:**

+1. Although I do appreciate some design aspects (tagless lookup, applying distributed system concepts to cache, fully associative data placement) of Hotpads, in general I dislike its design philosophy which is hardly more than just over-design and ad-hoc addition of components.
+This paper just make it worse by adding even more ad-hoc components, such as the pointer array for large objects.

 This paper proposes Zippads and COCO, a compression framework built on an object-based memory hierarchy with object-aware